Our Company is our Community

 Click here to view a video that shares some of our Multicultural voices.

 The national population percentage of Indigenous Australians is under 3%.
-However, in the Northern Territory it is closer to 30%, many living in remote communities and speaking languages other than English.
+However, in the Northern Territory it is closer to 30%, with many living in remote communities and speaking languages other than English.
 In the Northern Territory we have direct contact with, and are influenced by, Indigenous cultures.
 Tracks seeks ways to understand and celebrate the many Indigenous cultures that make up contemporary Australian culture.

 See some great portraits of the people involved with Milpirri over the years - Milpirri People